-Today, when people say Fisherman's Wharf, the first things that come to mind (after that postcard image) are sourdough bread, sidewalk food stands, souvenir shops, and (maybe) chocolate.
+When people talk about San Francisco's Fisherman's Wharf, the first things that come to mind are sourdough bread, sidewalk food stands, souvenir shops, and (maybe) chocolate.

 Where to "Go" at Fisherman's Wharf